Lee Hammond's Big Book of Acrylic Painting

 For non-US customers, you can buy Lee Hammond's Big Book of Acrylic Painting from Book Depository which offers free shipping to anywhere in the world.
 Click here to see Lee Hammond's Big Book of Acrylic Painting on Book Depository.

-If you make a purchase after clicking on any of these links to North Light Shop, Amazon or Book Depository, Art-is-fun.com will receive a small percentage of the sale.
+If you make a purchase after clicking on any of these links to North Light Shop, Amazon or Book Depository, Art-is-fun.com will receive a small percentage of the sale, which helps keep it free!

 A complimentary copy of Lee Hammond's Big Book of Acrylic Painting was provided to me by North Light Books for this review, which is based on my honest assessment of the book.
 All images in this review are displayed with permission and are copyrighted by their respective owners.